I am a teacher, parent, and musician with decades of experience.

 Correct Size and Scale of the Instrument

-Starter drum sets come in all sizes, form a baby-sized kit that's basically a toy, to nearly full-sized sets that would work in most rock band settings.
+Starter drum sets come in all sizes, from a baby-sized kit that's basically a toy to nearly full-sized sets that would work in most rock band settings.

 Ear Protection for Young Drummers

 Ear protection is a major issue with some instruments, especially drums.
 For these instruments, headphones are highly recommended, even necessary, for ear protection.
-I have had drum students as young as 8 years old who could REALLY hit the drums and definitely needed ear protection.
+I have had drum students as young as eight who could really hit the drums and needed ear protection.

 In all cases, when your child is playing an instrument, keep an eye—or, I guess, an ear—on the volume level.
 Having them wear headphones will protect them from the high-decibel sounds of a drum kit.

-As a person who has taught drums, I have a confession to make—you really don't need lessons for your young drummer.
-Up to a certain age, say 10, kids who are motivated to learn the drums will figure it out.
+As someone who has taught drums, I have a confession to make—you really don't need lessons for your young drummer.
+Up to a certain age, say ten, kids who are motivated to learn the drums will figure it out.
 It's a matter of coordination and practice, and if you aren't coordinated and don't practice, no amount of money spent on drum lessons will turn you into a player.

 There are excellent free tutorials on Youtube that will give a determined student the basic moves and techniques to be a competent drummer—it's most definitely not rocket science.
 Again, the key to becoming good on the drums, or any instrument, is a basic level of coordination and a dedication to getting better.
 Practice might not make perfect, but not practicing makes noise and little more.

-Check Out This Guide to Buying a Child's Drum Set Before You Make Your Decision!
+Check Out This Guide to Buying a Kid's Drum Set Before You Make Your Decision!